ihmeuw-msca/raking/docs/getting_started/installation.rst

     jupyter notebook

-Open the notebook getting_started.ipynb and change the kernel to "env_raking" on the top right of the page.
+Open the notebook docs/getting_started.ipynb and change the kernel to "env_raking" on the top right of the page.
 You can then run the examples.